Skip to main content

 MetricDescription

-StorageTotal bytes stored across clusters
+StorageTotal bytes stored across topics

-Partition countNumber of partitions across clusters
+Partition countNumber of partitions across topics

-• Value: calculate average bytes and average partitions per cluster
+• Value: calculate average bytes and average partitions